psychemedia/storytelling-notes/nettle-spinner-leaves-hung.md

 #  And the Girl Played On

-Nettle spinner + Leaves That Hung

-Leaves are currently Daniel Morden's words.
+*A combination of a version of "The Nettle Spinner" and Daniel Morden's telling of "the Leaves That Hung But never Grew".*

 ONCE upon a time, there was a great lord, a Count, who everyone called "the Wolf".
-He had a wicked heart, and it was said that he used to harness his peasants to the plough, and whip them as they tilled his land in their bare naked feet.
+He had a wicked heart, and a cold steely eye, and it was said that he used to harness his peasants to the plough, and whip them as they tilled his land in their bare naked feet.

 But he also had a wife, the Countess.
 And she was as tender to the poor, as he was cruel.